taustation-fan/taustation-fan.github.io/README.md

 weapon, and combat skills (which can be acquired through University courses).

-A successful attack can damage the opponent's armor, and wound the opponent, which reduces a physical stat.
+A successful attack can wound the opponent, which reduces a physical stat.
 Higher physical stats thus provide a layer of defense.
 Once a physical stat drops to zero, the loser becomes unconscious.
 If the attacker wins, they can